Dave de Meij

-Dave de Meij (born 3 July 2001) is a Dutch professional footballer who plays as a forward for Blauw Geel '38.
+Dave de Meij (born 3 July 2001) is a Dutch footballer who plays as a forward for Blauw Geel '38.

 Career

 Born in Helmond, De Meij played youth football for VV Bruheze, FC Eindhoven, Helmond Sport and VV Gemert, before returning to the Eindhoven academy.
 He made his professional debut for the club on 13 December 2019 as a second-half substitute in a 2–2 draw in the Eerste Divisie against Jong FC Utrecht.

 On 12 June 2022, de Meij signed with fourth-tier Derde Divisie club Blauw Geel '38.